irmen/cx16shell/README.md

 - add a (external) 'view' command to view images (make it part of the imageviewer project)
 - typing a filename with a known image suffix should launch the 'view' program automatically
 - do the same for sound files including zsm / zcm
+- new memory layout?
+Shell program at the top of memory (say $6000-$9f00) so that you can load regular programs at $0801?
+What about the external commands?
+No longer forced to start at $4000 but just regular programs?
+- vi should launch the external xvi program if it exists (needs the previous change)

 ...